 Looking Good in the Gym

-This may seem shallow, however how we look influences how we feel.
-Looking good increases our confidence and overall positive emotions.
+This may seem shallow, but how we look influences how we feel.
+Looking good increases our confidence and overall positive emotion.
 So our workout outfits, including selected colors is actually important, and it’s not as shallow as it first seems.

 Often engaging in competitive sports, even at a lower level can trigger anxiety.
 Colors that promote feelings of calm and relaxation would obviously be good here.
 Colors like blue and green are believed to sedate and relax.
 Neutral colors such as beige, taupe and gray may also be beneficial in reducing those nerves, due to the neutral and impartial influences of those colors.